-You may also use below written code.
-All you need to do is open VBA Editor using ALT + F11 (Press Fn key also if your keyboard has.) shortcut key, Click on insert and insert a module.
+You may also use the below written code.
+All you need to do is open VBA Editor using ALT + F11 (*Press Fn key also if your keyboard has.) shortcut key, Click on insert and insert a module.
 Copy and paste the below code and change following values:

 - Replace smtp.example.com with your server SMTP server address (E.g. smtp.gmail.com for Gmail Accounts, smtp.mail.yahoo.com for Yahoo Accounts)

 - Replace 465 with your SMTP Server Port (E.g. 465 / 587 / 25).
 These ports could vary according to Encryption Type.
 E.g. Use ‘smtpusetls’ in case of TLS encryption and port no. 587.
 Set smtpusessl = False and port no. 25 in case of no encryption.

 - The user Email ID should be your email id (E.g. [email protected])

 - Replace [email protected] with the email ID to whom you want to send the email and [email protected] should be the same as we used earlier.

 Note: Please make sure your account does not have Two Factor Authentication Enabled.
 In case Two Factor Authentication is enabled, you can create application-specific password.